City of Kirkland Aware of AFTS, Inc. Data Security Issue

 Interim Communications Program Manager

-The City of Kirkland takes its role of safeguarding personal information very seriously and has ensured that this issue has been reported to the Kirkland Police Department and the FBI.
-We continue to discuss additional measures that we as a municipality can adopt to ensure the highest level of security for personal information.
-For questions, please contact City of Kirkland Utility Billing at 425-587-3150 or firstname.lastname@example.org.
+The City of Kirkland takes its role of safeguarding personal information very seriously and we continue to discuss additional measures that we as a municipality can adopt to ensure the highest level of security for personal information.
+City of Kirkland utility billing is now processed through different vendors so utility bills have a new design.
+Information about the new design can be found on the new utility bill example page.
+For questions, please contact City of Kirkland Utility Billing at 425-587-3150 or email@example.com

 See also AFTS Data Issue - Frequently Asked Questions.